 A comfortable climate, a superb park system and access to ocean and mountains make Berkeley a great city for outdoor recreation.
 Aquatic Park offers boating, bird watching and biking/hiking trails around the lake.
 Caesar Chavez Park has 90 acres of land, paved trails and wildlife.
 Berkeley Rose Garden has over 3 acres of roses, plus tennis courts and hiking trails.
 For rock climbing, there's Contra Costa Rock Park, Cragmont Rock Park, Great Stoneface Rock Park, Grotto Rock Park and Mortar Rock Park.
 Briones Regional Park, a few miles northwest of the city, has more than 5,000 acres of wilderness, wildlife and trails for hikers, runners, and horseback riders.
 For a winter getaway, skiing and snow sports are available within a 2-hour drive at a Lake Tahoe and other Sierra Nevada Mountain resorts.

 Berkeley at Night

-With 30,000 students in the city and a young population (its median age is 32), Berkeley has a very upbeat nightlife.
+With thousand of students in the city and a young population, Berkeley has a very upbeat nightlife.
 Plenty of restaurants, bars and clubs are available within Cal Berkeley area, along Shattuck Avenue and along San Pablo Avenue heading south toward Oakland.
 And there's always San Francisco just across the Bay.